-Condition: At December 31, 2019, the Department's general ledger did not include the current year's transactions for the Regions trust account that is administered by third parties that is a material part of the financial statements.
+Condition: At December 31, 2020, the Department's general ledger did not include the current year's transactions for the Regions trust account that is administered by third parties that is a material part of the financial statements.
+This finding was also noted in 2019.

-Cause: The Fund did not properly record transactions and maintain accounting records.
+Cause: The Department did not properly record transactions and maintain accounting records.